ba-st/Hyperspace/docs/reference/Resilience.md

 These options are sent to the `retry` instance provided in the second block.

 - `upTo: retryCount` : The maximum number of retries.
 Defaults to 2.
 - `every: duration` : Wait for a time duration between retry attempts.
-By default don't wait.
+By default, don't wait.
 - `backoffExponentiallyWithTimeSlot: duration` : Wait for a time duration between retry attempts determined by using the [exponential backoff algorithm](https://en.wikipedia.org/wiki/Exponential_backoff) with a `duration` time slot.